 - Is the world's increasingly specialized and industrialized food production system fundamentally incompatible with environmental sustainability?
 Would it be better to revert to less specialized traditional systems, or innovate greener industrial systems?
 Have we reached “peak land”?

-- To what extent has obesity caused by over-nutrition (particularly in industrial countries) replaced hunger and under-nutrition as the world's most pressing “food problem”?
+- To what extent has obesity and over-nutrition (particularly in industrial countries) replaced hunger and under-nutrition as the world's most pressing “food problem”?
 Is it accurate to speak now of “double burdens” within transitional countries?

 - To what extent can the problems of today's food and farming systems be adequately addressed by national governments, as opposed to intergovernmental institutions, private business firms, or civil-society organizations?

 Because responsible treatment of these topics requires a multidisciplinary perspective, more than one dozen invited participants are drawn from the natural sciences, social sciences, and humanities, as well as from medicine, law, business administration, and engineering.
-In 2012–2013, the workshop benefited from presentations by a number of guest experts, including a former senior economist at the World Bank, the chief scientist for food security at USAID, and a professor of ecology, evolution, and environmental biology at Columbia University.
+In 2013–2014, the workshop benefited from presentations by a number of guest experts, including a former senior economist at the World Bank, the chief scientist for food security at USAID, and a professor of ecology, evolution, and environmental biology at Columbia University.
 In February 2015, the seminar hosted a Food+ Research Symposium, featuring twenty Harvard faculty across eight different schools speaking about their current research in this area.
 The symposium attracted attention from local colleagues at both MIT and Tufts University, and in 2015–2016 we will invite these colleagues to share more of their research with the workshop.

 The workshop meets up to eight times during the academic year over dinner.
 At the conclusion of the series, the group assesses its progress and considers plans for future work.

-Workshop conveners are Robert Paarlberg, Betty Freyhof Johnson Class of 1944 Professor of Political Science at Wellesley College, Adjunct Professor at the Harvard Kennedy School, and associate at the Weatherhead Center for International Affairs; John Briscoe, professor of the practice of environmental health, Harvard School of Public Health, and Gordon McKay Professor of the Practice of Environmental Health, School for Engineering and Applied Sciences; and Missy Holbrook, professor of biology and Charles Bullard Professor of Forestry, Department of Organismic and Evolutionary Biology.
+Workshop conveners are Robert Paarlberg, the Betty Freyhof Johnson Class of 1944 Professor of Political Science at Wellesley College, Adjunct Professor at the Harvard Kennedy School, and associate at the Weatherhead Center for International Affairs, and William Clark, the Harvey Brooks Professor of International Science, Public Policy and Human Development, at the Mossavar-Rahmani Center for Business and Government, Harvard Kennedy School.
 The workshop is co-sponsored by the Weatherhead Center for International Affairs and the Sustainability Science Program of Harvard Kennedy School’s Mossavar-Rahmani Center for Business and Government.